Chocolate Cottage Cheese Banana Bread (Gluten-Free)

 How Do I Get Rid of the Curdled Cottage Cheese Texture?

-To enjoy the health benefits of cottage cheese without the curdled texture, we’re simply blending it smooth with the bananas until they’re silky and creamy.
-You can use an upright blender, food processor, or immersion blender to blend the cottage cheese.
-The whipped cottage cheese adds moisture and a richer flavor to the double-chocolate muffins.
+To get all the benefits of cottage cheese without the curdled texture, the key is blending it completely smooth with the bananas.
+Using an upright blender, food processor, or immersion blender turns the cottage cheese into a creamy base with no visible curds.

-Why You’ll Love My Gluten-Free Double Chocolate Chip Cottage Cheese Banana Bread Recipe
+Why This Chocolate Cottage Cheese Banana Bread Works

 Ingredients & Substitutions